Delhi Technological University: Admissions

 The admission towards a full-time Bachelor of Technology degree in DTU is through the Joint Admission Counselling Delhi (JAC-Delhi) process, based on All India Rank (AIR) secured in the Joint Entrance Examination – Main examination.

 Admission of foreign students to DTU is through the Direct Admission of Students Abroad (DASA) scheme.
 Admission to the BTech (Lateral Entry) programme at DTU is based on marks secured by the candidates in the State Diploma Examination.
 Admissions to the evening studies programme (part-time course) is based on a Common Entrance Examination.

 Admission towards a postgraduate degree at DTU is based on performance in the Graduate Aptitude Test in Engineering (GATE) qualifying exam.
-If two or more candidates have the same GATE score, the hen percentage in qualifying undergraduate courses shall decide the merit.
+If two or more candidates have the same GATE score, the highest percentage in qualifying undergraduate courses shall decide the merit.
 No separate test or interview is conducted by the university.
 However, for the NRIs, Foreign Nationals and Persons of Indian Origin (PIOs) the admission is made on the basis of merit/score in Graduate Record Examination (GRE).
 The medium of instruction for all the courses at the university is English.

 Admissions to the Bachelor of Design program at DTU are taken based on the UCEED score.

 Admissionston MBA program at DTU is based on the Common Admission Test (CAT) exam, followed by a group discussion and an interview.